gggliuye/gggliuye.github.io/Math/ai/01handbook.md

 * <n>And I think purpose (in a positive way) is not the reason for our existence, but adaption is.
 Since the life unable to adapt, will die.</n>
 * Purpose without **consciousness** could be counted as (thing) intelligent ?
 * **Intentionality** : possession of internal states or events that represent worldly objects and their properties. (<n>tokenings</n>)

+**Mechanism vs. Rationality (and Free Will)**.
+* Machine cannot have ration.
+* Machine is a deterministic system, which cannot have free will.
+  * "Compatibilist" tradition disagree with it, it holds <u>free will to be present when reasoning processes have their normal effects on behavior</u>.

+**Gödelian arguments**, formal systems (as mechanism system is) cannot be both consistent and complete.
+* Some argue that human intelligence is, or human can prove itself to be consistent. so machine cannot have human intelligence.
+* However, both a mechanism that is represented by system, and :
+  1. We can prove that: If s in consistent, then s cannot prove $$G(s)$$.
+  2. Neither we nor the mechanism represented by s can prove that : s cannot prove $$G(s)$$.

+## 3.1 Classical approach

+Logical principles (or, rules) apply to propositions and, in general, depend on the terms and internal structure of those propositions.

 <a name="l2"></a>
 # Part II: Architectures